strategineer/personal-website/content/books/9780983243755/index.md

 title: Maze of the Blue Medusa
 ---

-An abstract, surreal, mythical, weird sadhouse megadungeon --- a perfect fit for old school rennaissance tabletop roleplaying games, as long as you're open for things to get a little bizzare.
+An abstract, surreal, mythical, weird sadhouse megadungeon --- a perfect fit for old school rennaissance tabletop roleplaying games, as long as you're open for things to get a little bizarre.

 <!--more-->